JetBrains/teamcity-documentation/topics/running-teamcity-stack-in-aws.md

 To create a TeamCity stack and connect to it, you will need:
 * [EC2 KeyPair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the same region as the TeamCity stack
 * Installed SSH client to connect to the TeamCity server and view the logs
-* IAM permissions to create the service\-linked role and apply a policy to it for the IAM entity creating the stack
+* IAM permissions to create the service-linked role and apply a policy to it for the IAM entity creating the stack

 ## Using Template